bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 ## Communication

-`bitmarkd` sends hashing job to `recorderd`.
+`bitmarkd` sends a hashing job to `recorderd`.
 Each `bitmarkd` has a job queue that lists the records of what job have been sent to `recorderd`.
 If `recorderd` finds a possible hash that might fits the difficulty, it sends the result back to `bitmarkd`, and `bitmarkd` returns the validated result  to `recorderd`.

 The following message format is used to send from `recorderd` to `bitmarkd`: